-4. Step III - If the grievance is not satisfactorily settled at Step II and the Employee(s) and the Union wish to proceed to Step III, a request to proceed to Step III shall be reduced to writing, signed by the Employee(s) involved in the grievance and by the Field Representative and submitted to the Chief Administrative Officer or designee within seven (7) working days after the Step II response is rendered.
+4. Step III - If the grievance is not satisfactorily settled at Step II and the Employee(s) and the Union wish to proceed to Step III, a request to proceed to Step III shall be reduced to writing, signed by the Employee(s) involved in the grievance or by the Union representative and be submitted to the Chief Administrative Officer or designee within seven (7) working days after the Step II response is rendered.

-The appropriate Office Director or designee, Chief Administrative Officer or designee, the Employee(s) involved in the grievance and the Field Representative will meet within fifteen (15) working days of such submission.
+The appropriate Office Director or designee, Chief Administrative Officer or designee, the Employee(s) involved in the grievance and the Union representative will meet within fifteen (15) working days of such submission.

-A written response will be made by the appropriate Officer Director or designee or Chief Administrative Officer or designee within ten (10) working days of such meeting.
+A written response will be made by the appropriate Office Director or designee or Chief Administrative Officer or designee within fifteen (15) working days of such meeting.